 '''

 import rubrix as rb

 from datasets import load_dataset

+this replaces the 'records = label_model.predict()' line of section 4

 records = rb.read_datasets(

 load_dataset("rubrix/news", split="train"),

 task="TextClassification",

 )

 '''

 5.13.3 1.
 Load test and unlabelled datasets into Rubrix

 First, let's download the ag\news data set and have a quick look at it.